-The Bay of Fires region hugs the northeastern coast of Tasmania for over 31 miles (50 km) so getting to the iconic region is relatively easy with driving and public transportation options available.
-If you're traveling from a different state in Australia you'll have to choose one of two options for the beginning leg of your journey to the Bay of Fires; flying or catching the Spirit of Tasmania (ferry service across the bass strait).
+The Bay of Fires region hugs the northeastern coast of Tasmania for over 50 km so getting to the iconic region is relatively easy with driving and public transportation options available.
+If you're travelling from a different state in Australia you'll have to choose one of two options for the beginning leg of your journey to the Bay of Fires; flying or catching the Spirit of Tasmania (ferry service across the bass strait).

 Flying to the Bay of Fires